-When the pandemic officially started in Nevada on March 12th, no one could have foretold it would endure this long.
+When the pandemic officially started in Nevada on March 16th, no one could have foretold it would endure this long.
 In the beginning, Rehabilitation Division discussions for the near future were not concrete citing May or June as a return to a normal workplace scenario.
-What did become clear very early, was the overwhelming impact the pandemic was having on jobs here in Nevada and the loss of revenue from closures.
-The other reality was the state of Nevada's economy prior to the Governor's Declaration of Emergency and shutting down all industry.
+What did become clear very early, was the overwhelming impact the pandemic was having on jobs here in Nevada and the loss of tax revenue from closures.
+The other reality was the state of Nevada's economy prior to the Governor declaring the Stay at Home Order and shutting down all industry.
 Prior to the shutdown, Nevada was experiencing a record low 3.6% unemployment rate.
 As a direct result of this and ongoing low unemployment, the Employment Security Division (ESD) had a very small team working statewide to handle unemployment claims at that time.
-When the pandemic struck on March 12th everything closed and hundreds of thousands of people lost their jobs within weeks.
-ESD was not prepared for the monumental impacts resulting from the pandemic.
+When the pandemic struck on March 16th everything closed and hundreds of thousands of people lost their jobs within weeks.

-In an effort to help our sister division, Nevada Vocational Rehabilitation (VR) quickly developed a list of staff who would be qualified and available to go work for ESD to help process unemployment claims, handle incoming paperwork, answer calls/questions and any other required service.
+In an effort to help our sister agency, Nevada Vocational Rehabilitation (VR) quickly developed a list of staff who would be qualified and available to go work for ESD to help process unemployment claims, handle incoming paperwork, answer calls/questions and any other required service.
 On April 8th, VR sent a list of Vocational Rehabilitation staff who could provide support to ESD.
 These individuals were not considered vulnerable nor were they living with or caring for someone who was vulnerable.
 Soon thereafter, other VR staff received training so that they could be a resource to the blind and visually impaired and deaf/hard of hearing communities if they had challenges applying for unemployment or had questions about their claims.

-Vocational Rehabilitation would like to formally thank and recognize the 11 staff members who ultimately served and those who continue to support ESD.
-In respect to their personal safety and privacy, we simply acknowledge them and thank them for their courage in a time of uncertainty and for answering the call to serve their fellow Nevadans.
+Vocational Rehabilitation would like to formally thank and recognize the 8 staff members who ultimately served and those who continue to support ESD.
+In respect to their personal safety and privacy, we simply acknowledge them and thank them for their courage in a time of uncertainty and for answering the call to serve their fellow Nevadans